Table of Contents

 • 3.
 Virtual Private Network (VPN)

-Trip protection extends further than proper luggage and travel insurance.
-A lot of times we have to rely on public WiFi networks for service.
-A VPN ensures your security when dealing with sensitive information, like passwords and account numbers, on open networks.
+Hackers know that travelers on public networks are highly vulnerable.
+We always use a VPN to ensure our security when dealing with sensitive information, like passwords and account numbers.
 Also, some countries do not permit access to the same websites.
-VPNs thus are an excellent tool to easily access websites from your home country.
+VPNs thus are an excellent tool to remove censorship and surf the web just as you would back home.
 We’ve tried several companies and NordVPN is who we’ve been happiest with.

 Virtual Private Network (VPN)